 This means that the amount you pay towards the cost of any adaptation work will depend on your income and any savings you have, not on the overall cost of the work.

-To get an estimate of the possible contribution that you may need to make towards the cost of the adaptation works please use the DFG calculator below.
+To get an initial estimate of the possible contribution that you may need to make towards the cost of the adaptation works please use the DFG calculator below.